SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/syntax/*-basic-structure.md

 #### phrasal category

-»⟮A phrasal category⟯« defines the way a phrase behaves and arises from ⟮＿the word class＿⟯ of ⟮＿the head＿⟯.
+»⟮A phrasal category⟯« defines ⟮the way ＿a phrase＿ behaves⟯ and ⟮arises from⟯ ⟮＿the word class＿⟯ of ⟮＿the head＿⟯.

 ## trees